Westminster College Student Conduct

 - reverse the determination and conclude that no violation of the Student Code of Conduct occurred; or

-- The Chair of the Board within 48 hours of the hearing will present in writing to the Vice President its findings determination and sanctions.
+- The Chair of the Board within 48 hours of the hearing will present in writing to the Associate Dean its findings determination and sanctions.
 This written notice will also be sent by the Chair within seven (7) calendar days of the hearing to the appealing student and person(s) who filed the Incident Report.
-The Chair, at his/her discretion, may verbally inform the above individuals of the Board’s decision and sanctions at the conclusion of the hearing.
+The Chair, at their discretion, may verbally inform the above individuals of the Board’s decision and sanctions at the conclusion of the hearing.
 The decision and sanctions will be immediately in effect regardless of the student’s or organization’s desire to submit an appeal, and will remain in effect pending the outcome of that appeal.

 - A decision shall be made by a simple majority vote of the voting members present at the hearing.
 The Chair will vote on the Board’s decisions only in order to break a tie.

-- Only the members of the College Appeals Board, the appealing student(s), his/her adviser, any person(s) who filed a report(s) of the alleged violation of the Student Code of Conduct, and those other persons deemed necessary by the Board may be present at the appeals hearing.
+- Only the members of the College Appeals Board, the appealing student(s), their adviser, any person(s) who filed a report(s) of the alleged violation of the Student Code of Conduct, and those other persons deemed necessary by the Board may be present at the appeals hearing.

 - All information discussed in any judicial proceedings is considered confidential.